Fluffy Pumpkin Cinnamon Rolls with Cream Cheese Frosting

 For the Filling

-- Combine the white sugar, brown sugar, cinnamon, allspice, ginger, nutmeg, cloves, and cornstarch in a another bowl, set aside.
+- Combine the granulated sugar, brown sugar, cinnamon, allspice, ginger, nutmeg, cloves, and cornstarch in a another bowl, set aside.

-- Transfer the risen dough to a lightly greased work surface, and pat or roll it into a 16" x 12" rectangle.
+- Transfer the risen dough to a lightly greased work surface, and pat or roll it into a 16x12 inch rectangle.

 - Spread softened butter over dough and then sprinkle with the sugar mixture.

-- Roll the dough into a log the long way; it'll stretch to about 20" long as you roll.
+- Roll the dough into a log the long way; it'll stretch to about 20 inches long as you roll.

 - Using a very sharp knife, slice the log into 15 slices.
 In order to cut down on drag, it helps to rinse the blade in hot water, and wipe it off, between slices.